 The Ichimoku indicator is one of the few leading indicators out there.
 It is an “all in one” system so no other indicator is needed alongside it.

 Hence, it qualifies as a very good indicator for beginners.
-It instils discipline and trend trading.
+It instills discipline and trend trading.
 Some money management practices are built into this indicator too.

-However, it is quite complicated to use at first glance because it comprises different components so charts tend to look messy.
+However, it is pretty complicated to use at first glance because it comprises different components so charts tend to look messy.

-The Senkou span is cloud-like and they indicate the market’s overall trend.
-Its major function is to filter out high probable trades while abiding by the current market trend.
+The Senkou span is cloud-like, and they indicate the market’s overall trend.
+Its major function is to filter out highly probable trades while abiding by the current market trend.

-Tenkan-sen/ Kijun-sen is very similar to moving averages, they provide entry into this trading system.
-Tenkan reacts fast to price fluctuations while the latter responds slowly.
+Tenkan-sen/ Kijun-sen is very similar to moving averages, and they provide entry into this trading system.
+Tenkan reacts fast to price fluctuations, while the latter responds slowly.

 When the tenkan crosses the kijun upwards, it is a buy signal.
 On the contrary, the tenkan crossing the kijun downwards indicates a signal for a short.